 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Epson R-D1 and Sony Alpha ALT-A99 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A99 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the R-D1 does not offer wifi capability.
+In contrast, the R-D1 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the R-D1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the R-D1 has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the R-D1 from Epson.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Epson and Sony websites.

 So what conclusions can be drawn?
 Is the Epson R-D1 better than the Sony A99 II or vice versa?
 The listing below highlights the relative strengths of the two models.